What is GNCTR?

 This YEAR’S Competition

-This year’s competition will be held in London, Ontario, from February 4th to the 7th.
-GNCTR Guelph is bringing along 25 dedicated and hardworking team members who have made Guelph’s participation in the competition possible.
+This year’s competition was held in London, Ontario, from February 4th to the 7th.
+GNCTR Guelph is brought along 25 dedicated and hardworking team members who have made Guelph’s participation in the competition possible.
+The team experienced their best scoring year since Guelph joined the competition in 2017.
+We placed 7th out of 18 teams, with the second-highest overall score on race day, the best Canadian team breaking system, and third place in our technical exhibition display.

 To learn more, check out the official GNCTR 2026 website.